sergey-vun/microsoft-graph-docs/concepts/data-connect-quickstart-07.md

     }
     ```

-1. Add the following action to the **EmailMetricsController** that will use the methods added this class to process the emails and send the results to the view:
+1. Add the following action to the **EmailMetricsController** that will use the methods added this class to process the emails and send the results to the view.

     ```csharp
     [HttpPost, ActionName("ShowMetrics")]